Priyanka Chopra: Personal life

 Chopra lived in an apartment on the same floor as her family before moving to the US.
-She was especially close to her father, who died in June 2013; in 2012, she got a tattoo reading "Daddy's lil girl" in his handwriting.
-Having not come from a film background, she describes herself as a self-made woman.
+She was especially close to her father, who died in 2013; in 2012, she got a tattoo reading "Daddy's lil girl" in his handwriting.
+Not having come from a film background, she has called herself a self-made woman.
 Her mother, a well-established gynaecologist in Bareilly, gave up her practice to support Chopra as she embarked upon a film career.

-A practising Hindu, Chopra performs a puja every morning at a small shrine consisting of various murtis of Hindu deities in her home, which she even travels with.
-Although she is known for her media-friendly attitude, Chopra is publicly reticent about her personal life.
+A practising Hindu, Chopra performs a puja every morning at a small shrine consisting of various murtis of Hindu deities.
+Although known for her media-friendly attitude, she is publicly reticent about her personal life.
 Chopra started dating American singer and actor Nick Jonas in May 2018.
-Jonas proposed to her on 19 July 2018, a day after her birthday, in Crete, Greece.
+Jonas proposed to her on 19 July 2018 in Crete.
 Chopra and Jonas became engaged in August 2018 in a Punjabi Roka ceremony in Mumbai.
-In December 2018, the couple married at Umaid Bhawan Palace, Jodhpur in traditional Hindu and Christian ceremonies.
-Following the marriage, Chopra legally changed her full name to "Priyanka Chopra Jonas".'
-In January 2022, the couple had a daughter named Malti Marie Chopra Jonas, via surrogacy.
+In December 2018, they married at Umaid Bhawan Palace, Jodhpur, in Hindu and Christian ceremonies.
+Chopra legally changed her full name to "Priyanka Chopra Jonas".'
+In January 2022, the couple had a daughter, Malti Marie Chopra Jonas, via surrogacy.